– This post was written by Liam McGarry –

-Across the United States, there are Black history museums endeavoring to tell the African-American story.
-From highly funded national institutions to volunteer-aided communal initiatives, museums play a major role in documenting and remembering historic eras, leaders, and injustices that have shaped the Black experience over the last five centuries.
+Black history museums across the United States are endeavoring to tell the African-American story.
+From highly funded national institutions to volunteer-aided communal initiatives, museums play a significant role in documenting and remembering historic eras, leaders, and injustices that have shaped the Black experience over the last five centuries.

 1. National Civil Rights Museum, Memphis, Tennessee